aerodomigue/caddy-reverse-proxy-cloudflare-security/README.md

 ## What's New

 - Now built on a minimal **distroless** base image.
-- Expanded plugin set including rate limiting, Cloudflare IP handling, geolocation, Coraza WAF, HTTP caching, and Brotli compression.
+- Expanded plugin set including rate limiting, Cloudflare IP handling, geolocation, Coraza WAF, and HTTP caching.
 - Updated CI workflows and security docs.
-- **Disabled caddy-docker-proxy/v2 plugin** - The Docker proxy functionality is currently disabled in this build.
+- **Re-enabled caddy-docker-proxy/v2 plugin** - The Docker proxy functionality is now available again.
-- Added cache-handler and caddy-cbrotli plugins for enhanced performance.
+- Added cache-handler plugin for enhanced performance.

 <!-- ABOUT THE PROJECT -->
 ## About The Project